Low Testosterone and Sexual Dysfunction

 Testosterone plays a role in several body functions, including hair production.
 Balding is a natural part of aging for many men.
 While there is an inherited component to balding, men with low T may experience a loss of body and facial hair, as well.

 Men with low ‘T’ have reported extreme fatigue and a decrease in energy levels.
 You might have low T if you’re tired all of the time despite getting plenty of sleep or if you’re finding it harder to get motivated to exercise.

 - 6. Loss of muscle mass

 Because testosterone plays a role in building muscle, men with low T might notice a decrease in muscle mass.
-Studies Trusted Source have shown testosterone affects muscle mass, but not necessarily strength or function.
+Studies Trusted Source has shown testosterone affects muscle mass, but not necessarily strength or function.

 Increased body fat